Famous Bad People: Aaron (Exodus 32; Numbers 12, 20)

 "Don't get upset, sir," Aaron replied.
 "You yourself know these people and what a wicked bunch they are.
 They said to me, 'Make us some gods to lead us, for something has happened to this man Moses, who led us out of Egypt.'
 So I told them, 'Bring me your gold earrings.'
 When they brought them to me, I threw them into the fire—and out came this calf!"
 (Exodus 32:22-24)

-You can almost the wheels turning.
-“I’ve got a good excuse, sir…wait just a minute while I decide what my excuse is.
-It’s the people’s fault.
-No, wait, it’s a miracle.
-It just popped out of the fire.”
-We don’t read it in this passage, but God was very angry with Aaron.
-In Deuteronomy 9:20, Moses says, “The LORD was so angry with Aaron that he wanted to destroy him.
-But I prayed for Aaron, and the LORD spared him.”
+You can almost see the wheels turning.
+"I've got a good excuse, sir…wait just a minute while I decide what my excuse is.
+It's the people's fault.
+No, wait, it's a miracle.
+It just popped out of the fire."
+We don't read it in this passage, but God was very angry with Aaron.
+In Deuteronomy 9:20, Moses says, "The LORD was so angry with Aaron that he wanted to destroy him.
+But I prayed for Aaron, and the LORD spared him."

 This was Aaron's first test as a leader, and he failed.
 I don't want to be too hard on Aaron.
 What he did was wrong – I just don't know if I would have done any better.
 I hope so, and certainly in hindsight, I'm sure Aaron would have said so too.
 Let's look at the second major failure that Aaron encountered in his life – one that is seemingly unrelated.
 Let's see what happened and then begin to see if there's any common thread.

-We need to read between the lines a little bit again.
-In the original language, it says that she spoke, meaning Miriam.
-This isn’t to put Miriam down overall.
-She had an important role in the Bible too – rescuing Moses, singing the first psalm that’s recorded in the Bible.
-She’s the instigator, but Aaron joins her.
-The real issue wasn’t Moses’ wife – that was just a smokescreen.
-The real issue was Moses’ special relationship with God.
+Aaron joins her.
+The real issue wasn't Moses' wife – that was just a smokescreen.
+The real issue was Moses' special relationship with God.
 Miriam and Aaron thought that they should be recognized too.

 The LORD was furious with them, and he departed.
 As the cloud moved from above the Tabernacle, Miriam suddenly became white as snow with leprosy.
 When Aaron saw what had happened, he cried out to Moses, "Oh, my lord!
 Please don't punish us for this sin we have so foolishly committed.
 Don't let her be like a stillborn baby, already decayed at birth."
 (Numbers 12:9-12)